Ex-official says former Mexico president directed corruption

 Lozoya said former President Carlos Salinas de Gortari also participated, allegedly acting on behalf of National Action, known as the PAN, though the ex-president was a member of Peña Nieto’s Institutional Revolutionary Party.
 Lozoya wrote that “the attitude of the PAN members in obtaining resources (money) was brutal,” and that the party’s members received about $4 million in bribes from one company.

-There has been wide speculation the case will tar the opposition of current President Andrés Manuel López Obrador, who has termed the case a “historic” step in his fight against corruption.
+There has been wide speculation the case would tar opponents of López Obrador, who has termed the case a “historic” step in his fight against corruption.

 National Action responded in a statement Wednesday that “Emilio Lozoya is a strategic ally of the president to denigrate the PAN, because it is an alternative to the failure” of López Obrador’s policies.

 Neither Videgaray nor his assistant at the Massachusetts Institute of Technology have responded to emails seeking comment.
 Peña Nieto’s former chief of staff also did not respond.
-The Tamaulipas governor, García Cabeza de Vaca, did not respond to an email seeking comment.
+The Tamaulipas governor, García Cabeza de Vaca, called Lozoya’s allegations “lies” Thursday and said he would not allow himself to be used for electoral purposes.

-Lozoya said Peña Nieto and Videgaray personally questioned him about a deal to buy an outdated fertilizer plant at an excessive price from one private company, asking him in a meeting at the president’s office in 2013 “why is it taking so long.”

-He said the two were particularly interested in the deal and that Videgaray rushed through a review of the deal and told him not to worry about the price being paid, which ended up being several times the plant’s real value.
-Lozoya said he was “surprised” by their level of interest in the deal, and said Peña Nieto and Videgaray negotiated the purchase with the plant’s owner.

 Lozoya even suggested the bribery and kickback scheme was meant to finance future campaigns by the Institutional Revolutionary Party, which governed Mexico for 70 years in the 20th century and returned to power in 2012 after a 12-year absence.